acch/tinysync/README.md

 Tinysync is a simple tool for keeping a directory synchronized between multiple computer systems.
 Its primary design goal is to be small, lightweight, and not require additional software to accomplish this task.

-Tinysync is based on [Bash](https://www.gnu.org/software/bash/) and [rsync](https://rsync.samba.org/) - it is known to run on Linux and BSD, but should work on any Unix-compatible operating system.
+Tinysync is based on [Bash](https://www.gnu.org/software/bash/) and [rsync](https://rsync.samba.org/) - it is known to run on Linux and FreeBSD, but should work on any Unix-compatible operating system.
 Tinysync requires a central server to synchronize data with, but in fact does not require installation of any software on this server.

 ---